EloGank/lol-php-api/README.md

 * Install all dependancies :
 `php composer.phar install`

+If you want to use Vagrant : use `vagrant up` in the root folder.

 ## Configuration

 Open the `config/config.yml` file and edit the `client.accounts` part :